ybtuti/ybtuti/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-## Building on the Future: 0xodus's Blockchain Playground

 What's up, chainlinkers!
 I'm Samuel, currently a computer science student and developer fueled by caffeine and a passion for exploring the decentralized world.